-Brown email users may choose to have their email delivered to a CIS-managed or contracted mailbox or forwarded to another mail repository.
+Brown email users may choose to have their email delivered to a OIT-managed or contracted mailbox or forwarded to another mail repository.
 However, a non-Brown forwarding address should not be used if there is a reasonable expectation that confidential information will be exchanged.
 Email is not considered a secure mechanism and should not be used to send information that is not considered public.

 Official University communications such as urgent bulk email, course email, and Today@Brown should be read on a regular basis since those communications may affect day-to-day activities and responsibilities.